Zika Virus - Prevention

 Screening Rules for High-Risk Groups

-Travelers who have been to endemic areas are advised to undergo serological antibody testing 4 weeks after returning.
-If there is a history of sexual contact with an infected patient, repeat screening should be conducted 3 months after contact to ensure the virus has been cleared.
+Travelers returning from endemic areas are recommended to undergo serological antibody testing four weeks after return.
+If there has been sexual contact with infected individuals, re-screen at three months post-exposure to ensure virus clearance.

-Healthcare workers or laboratory personnel should undergo specific antibody screening every 6 months.
-If the work environment may expose them to infected insects, a regular health tracking mechanism should be established.
+Healthcare workers or laboratory personnel should have specific antibody screening every six months.
+If their work environment involves contact with infected insects, establish regular health monitoring protocols.

-• Check all containers within 10 meters of home daily and remove standing water
+• Inspect all containers within 10 meters of home daily and remove standing water

-• Wear light-colored long-sleeved shirts and long pants when going out, and avoid using strong perfumes
+• Wear light-colored long-sleeved shirts and long pants outdoors; avoid using strong perfumes

-• Clean the interior walls of water buckets weekly to prevent mosquito eggs from adhering
+• Clean the inside walls of water buckets weekly with a brush to prevent mosquito eggs from attaching

-• Pregnant women should consult obstetricians before using mosquito repellent products
+• Pregnant women should consult their obstetrician before using insect repellents

 Frequently Asked Questions

 Yes.
-Even if no symptoms appear, if you traveled to an area where Zika virus is endemic during pregnancy, it is still recommended to proactively inform your obstetrician and follow health department recommendations for blood or urine screening.
-Zika virus may cause hidden harm to the fetus, so regular monitoring and early detection of complications are crucial.
+Even if asymptomatic, pregnant women who have traveled to Zika-endemic areas are advised to inform their obstetrician and undergo blood or urine screening as recommended by health authorities.
+Zika virus can cause hidden harm to the fetus; therefore, regular monitoring and early detection of complications are crucial.

-Zika virus may survive in semen for several months, so it is recommended that men who have recovered from infection use condoms for at least 6 months after infection or avoid sexual activity.
-If one partner is pregnant, this period should be extended to at least 1 year to reduce the risk of transmission.
+The risk period for sexual transmission of Zika virus can last several months.
+Therefore, men who have been infected should use condoms or abstain from sex for at least 6 months after recovery.
+If one partner is pregnant, the period extends to at least 1 year post-infection to reduce transmission risk.

 Yes.
-Zika virus may be spread through imported cases, and if there has been sexual contact with someone who recently traveled to an endemic area or contact with infected mosquitoes (such as Aedes aegypti), infection is still possible.
-Therefore, even in non-endemic areas, mosquito prevention measures and health education knowledge should still be observed.
+Zika virus can be imported through travel.
+If in contact with infected individuals from endemic areas or exposed to infected mosquitoes (such as Aedes aegypti), there is still a risk of infection.
+Therefore, even in non-endemic regions, mosquito prevention and health education remain important.

-It is recommended to choose mosquito repellents containing DEET, Picaridin, or Lemon Eucalyptus Oil, which are approved by health authorities, and to use them according to the concentration specified in the instructions.
-Apply to skin and clothing before going out, and reapply every few hours to significantly reduce the risk of mosquito bites.
+Choose repellents containing DEET, Picaridin, or Lemon Eucalyptus Oil, which are approved by health authorities.
+Follow the instructions regarding concentration and reapply every few hours when outdoors to significantly reduce mosquito bites.

 Zika Virus